-In the nearby town of Evora, a huge variety of cork products are available for purchase ranging from bags and hats to postcards.
-This added to the mystery of the town where we stayed in a haunted palace and saw a chapel made of bones.
+In Evora, we noticed a variety of cork products are available for purchase ranging from handbags and hats to postcards.

 Our interest piqued, we wanted to know more.
 We were living in a home exchange house in Palamós Spain.
 When we visited the nearby medieval town of Palafrugell, famous for Museo del Corcho (Catalan for “cork museum”).

 - Spain and Portugal are home to over half of the world’s cork forests.

 - The building housing the Cork Museum in Palafrugell is a former cork factory.

 - Check opening hours and prices for the Cork Museum at their official website.

 - We carried Lonely Planet Western Europe Travel Guide as we travelled, and found it a great resource to discover intereting places like the Cork Museum.